-In 2016 students in Years 7 to 12 are expected to bring their own netbook to school every day.
+Students in Years 7 to 12 are expected to bring their own netbook to school every day.

 We have minimum requirements to the model specifications of the device you may choose to bring or purchase.
 These devices can be purchased through, Learning with Technologies (who offer onsite support) or a supplier of your choice.

-Or you can bring a netbook of your own choosing that meets our Device Specifications.
+Or you can bring a netbook of your own choosing that meets our device specifications.
 There is also some software that you must have on the netbook.
 In most cases there are free options for software.

 You are required to sign a User Agreement that outlines how the netbook can be used at school.